Eschatologue/CM_wiki/docs/character-creation/option/warlock-invocations/supplemental.md

 The aura grants you advantage on Charisma (Intimidation) checks but disadvantage on all other Charisma checks.
 Any other creature that starts its turn in the aura takes poison damage equal to your Charisma modifier (minimum of 0 damage).

-Once you use this invocation, you can't use it again until you finish a short or Long Rest.
+Once you use this Invocation, you can't use it again until you finish a short or Long Rest.

 ---